aniasin/RPG/ReadMe.md

 Follow player when in sight.
 When Player's reached, NPC attacks, defend, retreat or flee (Only UE_LOG for now).

+Simple BTTask: Patrol (Revolving around an array of actor in PatrolComponent inside ennemyBP)

 + **EnvironmentQuery**

 Weapons in range.